wp-plugins/translate2011/readme.txt

 = 1.3 =
 Adds support for a defining and and using translated strings as well as a couple new shortcodes.
+= 1.2 =
+Comma delimiters have been changed. translate_{text,image,link} now takes arguments separated by the pipe (|) character and not comma (,) as previously.
+This is done to allow commas in the text=argument.